7.1 Variance Analysis Theory

 By taking budgeted quantity numbers from the flexible budget instead of the static budget, I can isolate and remove some variance that is just due to the difference in production volume (i.e. the “volume variance” figure in the far-right column).

-Rule #2 of Variance Analysis: For cost variances, “budgeted quantity” is always drawn from the flexible budget, not the static budget.
+Rule of Thumb for Variance Analysis: For cost variances, “budgeted quantity” is always drawn from the flexible budget, not the static budget.
 That is, it’s what the budgeted amount of the cost input would have been if the firm knew in advance what actual production volume would be.

 So the diagram above better shown as follows, at least for cost variances.
 (The asterisk reflects how the flexible budget’s “budgeted quantity” is how much input would have been budgeted at the actual number of units produced).

 Here on the cost variance side, I focus on the price and quantity variances.
 This is where the most actionable information tends to be.
 In the below discussion, I usually ignore volume variance and start with flexible budget numbers